 Developing and improving our understanding of gemstone formation through models is a crucial part of advancing gem science.
 The factors that control gemstone formation, coloration, inclusions, and geochemistry are highly complex.
 Only with a robust scientific foundation can we develop reliable exploration or origin-determination methods.

 Field-based data and sample collection are critical to understanding gemstone formation.
 Experienced in conducting field-based research and gemstone exploration, we go where the science takes us.

 Detrital Corundum Geology Pioneer

-We conduct pioneering research on corundum (ruby and sapphire) in sedimentary environments, which has significant implications for understanding placer deposits and conducting mineral exploration.
-We are actively developing novel approaches and applying them in the field.
+We are conducting pioneering research on corundum (ruby and sapphire) in sedimentary environments, which has significant implications for understanding placers and exploration method development.
+Stay tuned for some exciting new research in progress.

 Image: Corundum crystal from a placer deposit shown with the tip of a needle.
 Field of view 1 mm.

 The discovery of new coloured gemstone deposits is crucial.
 And yet, new deposits are primarily discovered by chance.
 We are conducting cutting-edge research to develop new ways of finding colored gemstone deposits.